sheriffMelamine/sheriffmelamine.github.io/content/posts/a-simple-opencv.md

 This problem was given as a task for recruitment in Team Interplaneter Software Sub-Team, which is the Mars Rover Team of BUET, in 2021.
 This is the solution that I had came up with, which I wanted to share for the readers.
 ##	The Complete Code

-The full code is shown below for convenience:
 {{< highlight python >}}
 import numpy as np
 import cv2 as cv